 The high points of these movies are the lovely and detailed settings and props.
 Green Gables is a gorgeous house, and there’s some nice nature scenes.
 There’s suitable homage paid to the domestic rhythms that are so prominent in Montgomery’s books: hospitality, preparing food, and all the quotidian duties of a working farm.
 I also thought Ella Ballentine did a good job as Anne, even if she’s not how I picture Anne when I read the books.

 Note: The somewhat cheesy-sounding titles “The Good Stars” and “Fire and Dew” actually come from a poem by Robert Browning.
-I don’t recall this being explained or even referenced in the movies.
-Do you remember if they were?
+I don’t recall this being explained or even referenced in the movies, but Montgomery quotes this poem at the beginning of Anne of Green Gables as a description of Anne.

 Rating: